Rural society in China: Village life and expressive culture

+Funerals in rural villages can last for days and include thousands of people and complex funeral rituals.

 Thousands of temples were rebuilt at village and county level in the reform era (post 1978).
 Temples provide entertainment and festival occasions as well as religious activity.
 According to Adam Yuet Chau, who studied the Dragon King Temple in rural Shaanbei in north China, the temple was the focus of entertainments such as folk operas, dance troupes, storytellers, and musicians (Chao, 2006, p.
 242).
-He argues further that “Temple associations…have played an important role in expanding folk cultural space and the agrarian public sphere in contemporary China” (Chau, 2006, 242) Temple activities promote good community relations and offer assurance of mutual help in time of need (Chau, Miraculous Response, 144).
+He argues further that "Temple associations…have played an important role in expanding folk cultural space and the agrarian public sphere in contemporary China" (Chau, 2006, 242) Temple activities promote good community relations and offer assurance of mutual help in time of need (Chau, Miraculous Response, 144).
 For studies of the role of temples in the revival of Taoist sacrifices in Fujian see Dean (1993).
 He notes the importance of temples in the economic, political, and social life of the village (Dean,1993, 17).
 David Johnson has studied the close relationship between village temple opera and territorial units known as shȇ (Johnson 2009).
-He claims that village-level communal rituals were “the highest expression of the values and beliefs of ordinary people” (Johnson 2009, 10).
+He claims that village-level communal rituals were "the highest expression of the values and beliefs of ordinary people" (Johnson 2009, 10).

 In the contemporary era (post 1978), village administrators, including communist party officials, can be very involved in the running of village temple activities (Tsai 2007, 140).
 However, other aspects of village culture, such as the performances of itinerant folk musicians, are subject to minimal regulation by the state (Jones 2009, xxi).
 Folk musicians carry out ritual roles as well as provide entertainment.
-Jones distinguishes between the “institutional” role of temple Buddhist and Daoist monks and the more “diffused” activities of lay Buddhist and Daoist ritual practitioners, many of whom are “ordinary peasants performing for life-cycle and calendrical ceremonies” (Jones, 2009, xxi).
+Jones distinguishes between the "institutional" role of temple Buddhist and Daoist monks and the more "diffused" activities of lay Buddhist and Daoist ritual practitioners, many of whom are "ordinary peasants performing for life-cycle and calendrical ceremonies" (Jones, 2009, xxi).
 Very talented rural singers may be able to adapt their repertoire to attract both elite and popular audiences (Gibbs 2018).
 In border areas, informal and often hidden song traditions help bolster ethnic identities.
 For a study of the revival of the song and storytelling traditions of the Tai Lüe people of Sipsongpanna, Yunnan, see Davis (2005).